 When the basket returned, the third man had brought an acetylene torch with him and all three helped wheel the torch over.
 Then the torch was lit and they began to try cutting through the door.

 All three men had been sweating from the labour of trying to open the door and the additional effort that wearing facemarks required didn’t make the task easier.
-Cameron was surprised by the sudden sequence of events outside his door.
-The acetylene torch slipped out of one of the mens hands.
-The flame cut across the gas canisters hose, and the resulting explosion hurtled the men against the rock walls.
+Cameron was surprised by the sudden sequence of events outside his door, the acetylene torch slipped out of one of the mens hands, the flame cut across the gas canisters hose, an explosion burst outward hurtling the men against rock walls.

 Cameron was unharmed hidden inside his protective cocoon, that wasn’t the case for the men outside who took the brunt of the blast.
-Exposed skin was burned, bones were broken, and they suffered cuts and contusion.
-The men were a mess, the two who stayed conscious writhed on the floor in agony.
+Exposed skin was burned, broken bones, cuts and contusions.
+The men were a mess those still concious writhed on the floor in agony.

 The explosion caused the elevator basket to become wedged, twisting it in the tight shaft.
 Help would not be coming down anytime soon.

-Taking some of the knockout gas that had been intended for Cameron, he placed a small amount of the gas into each of the men’s lungs.
-There was some coughing, but very quickly they all succumbed and lay motionless, no longer feeling pain.
+Taking some of the knockout gas that had been intended for Cameron, he placed a small amount of the gas it into each of the men’s lungs.
+There was some coughing, but very quickly they all succumbed and lay motionless.

 Of all the men, the one closest to the explosion had suffered the most damage, his impact against the wall had broken seven ribs, each breath was a gulping / gasping affair.
 Cameron layered his sight and began to weave broken bone together.
 Once the man’s chest began to rise in a steady rhythm, Cameron looked for other problems, closing gashes to prevent blood loss.